Russia: Several dead after university shooting in Siberia | DW | 20.09.2021

 A gunman opened fire at a university in the Russian city of Perm on Monday morning, leaving several people dead and wounded, Russia's Investigative Committee said.

 The gunman was later detained, Russia's Interior Ministry and a university spokesman said.
-Officials said that the gunman was injured while being detained.
+Officials said that the gunman was killed following the shooting.
+"He was liquidated," Natalia Pechishcheva, a university spokesperson, said.

 It is the second mass shooting at an education facility in Russia this year.